Instruction sequence expressions for the secure hash algorithm SHA-256: Introduction

 In computer science, the meaning of programs usually plays a prominent part in the explanation of many issues concerning programs.
 Moreover, what is taken for the meaning of programs is mathematical by nature.
 Yet, it is customary that practitioners do not fall back on the mathematical meaning of programs in case explanation of issues concerning programs is needed.
 They phrase their explanations from an empirical perspective.
 An attempt to approach the semantics of programming languages from the emperical perspective that a program is in essence an instruction sequence is made in~\cite{BL02a}.
 The groundwork for the approach is an algebraic theory of single-pass instruction sequences, called program algebra, and an algebraic theory of mathematical objects that represent the behaviours produced by instruction sequences under execution, called basic thread algebra.

-As a continuation of the work on the approach to programming language semantics followed in~\cite{BL02a}, (a)~the notion of an instruction sequence was subjected to systematic and precise analysis using the groundwork laid earlier and (b)~selected issues relating to well-known subjects from the theory of computation and the area of computer architecture were rigorously investigated thinking in terms of instruction sequences.
-This led among other things to expressiveness results about the instruction sequences considered, variations of the instruction sequences considered, an analysis of the autosolvability requirement implicit in Turing's result regarding the undecidability of the halting problem, and an analysis of the effects of the presence of indirect jump instructions in the instruction set of a computer on points such as instruction sequence size and instruction sequence performance (see e.g.~\cite{BM09i,BM09k,BM08h,BP09a}).
+The work on an approach to programming language semantics referred to above initiated a line of research in which issues relating to various subjects from computer science are rigorously investigated thinking in terms of instruction sequences.
+An enumeration of most papers belonging to this line of research is available at~\cite{SiteIS}.
+The work on computational complexity presented in~\cite{BM13a,BM14e} and the work on algorithmic equivalence of programs presented in~\cite{BM14a} were prompted by the fact that, for each function on bit strings, its restriction to bit strings of any given length can be computed by a finite instruction sequence that contains only instructions to set and get the content of Boolean registers, forward jump instructions, and a termination instruction.

-The general aim of the above-mentioned continuation of the work on the approach to programming language semantics followed in~\cite{BL02a} is to bring instruction sequences as a theme in computer science better into the picture.
-This is the general aim of the work presented in the current paper as well.
-Different from usual in the work referred to above, the accent is this time on a practical problem, viz.\ devising instruction sequences that compute the restrictions of SHA-256 to the bit strings of the different possible lengths.
+This fact also incited us to look for finite instruction sequences containing only the above-mentioned instructions that compute the restrictions of a well-known function on bit strings, namely SHA-256, to bit strings of a fixed length.
+The general aim of the line of research mentioned above is to bring instruction sequences as a theme in computer science better into the picture.
+This is also the general aim of the work presented in this paper.
+However, different from usual in the work referred to above, the accent is this time on a practical problem, namely the problem to devise instruction sequences that compute the restrictions of SHA-256 to bit strings of the different possible lengths.
 As in the work referred to above, this work is carried out in the setting of program algebra.

 This paper is organized as follows.
 First, we survey program algebra and the particular fragment and instantiation of it that is used in this paper (Section~\ref{sect-PGA}).
 Next, we describe how we deal with $32$-bit words by means of Boolean registers (Section~\ref{sect-words}) and how we compute the basic and derived operations on $32$-bit words that are used in the standard to define SHA-256 (Section~\ref{sect-opns-words}).
 Then, we give the description of instruction sequences that define SHA-256 (Section~\ref{sect-SHA-256}).
 Finally, we make some concluding remarks (Section~\ref{sect-concl}).